awsmarch3/docker/volume-scenarios.md

-# Docker Storage Lab – Volumes, Bind Mounts, tmpfs, and NFS
+# Docker Storage Lab – Volumes, Bind Mounts, tmpfs

 This document summarizes all the Docker storage types we explored, with **hands-on tasks, commands, and observations**.
 It is structured for lab exercises and reference.